zazortik/azure-xplat-cli/README.md

     azure vm docker create [options] <dns-name> <image> <user-name> [password]

+This command only supports Ubuntu 14.04 based images.
 Docker is configured on the VM using HTTPS as described here: http://docs.docker.io/articles/https/ By default, certificates are put in `~/.docker`, and Docker is configured to run on port 4243.
-These can be configured using new options
+These can be configured using new options:

     -dp, --docker-port [port]              Port to use for docker [4243] -dc, --docker-cert-dir [dir]           Directory containing docker certs [.docker/]